isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2020-01-31-lsb-exams-to-be-held-on-monday-4th-may-2020-cadastral-law.md

 ---
 layout: post
-title: "LSB Notice Examination to be held on Monday 4th May 2020 for Cadastral Law"
+title: "LSB Notice- Examination to be held on Monday 4th May 2020 for Cadastral Law"
 permalink: /notices-and-announcements/notices/lsb-exams-to-be-held-on-monday-4th-may-2020-cadastral-law/
 breadcrumb: "[LSB Notice] Examination to be held on Monday 4th May 2020 for Cadastral Law"
 date: 2020-01-31